Legoman1342/a3-LexJohnson/README.md

 option I could achieve with the time I had.

 ## Technical Achievements
-- **Lighthouse Test**: This webpage gets 100% in all four categories on the Google Lighthouse test.
+- **Lighthouse Test** (5 points): This webpage gets 100% in all four categories on the Google Lighthouse test.
 To verify this, make sure to run the test in an incognito window; I've found that some browser extensions add additional code that fails the tests.
-- **Web Audio API**: To play the melodies, I learned how to use the Web Audio API to build a simple synthesizer.
+- **Web Audio API** (5 points seems reasonable): To play the melodies, I learned how to use the Web Audio API to build a simple synthesizer.
 I learned about connecting audio nodes to form a pipeline from an oscillator to the output, and I automated a gain node to make a nice-sounding envelope for each note.
 (I technically did the work for this in assignment 2, but since I didn't count it as a technical achievement before, I figured it's worth mentioning now.)